AgentOps-AI/AgentStack/README.md

 - Integration with [AgentOps](https://agentops.ai) for AI agent observability.
 - Hassle-free updates for the above tools with a single dependency.

+## Roadmap
+* Frameworks
+  * Autogen
+  * LiteLLM
+  * Swarms (OpenAI)
+* Tools
+  * MultiOn
+  * Firecrawl
+  * Anon
+  * E2B
+  * More
+* Generated testing
+* Integrated benchmarking

 ## License

 AgentStack is open source software [licensed as MIT](LICENSE).

+## How to Contribute

+AgentStack is a new project built by passionate AI agent developers!
+We'd love help making this tool better.
+Easy first issues are available, create new issues with feature ideas, or chat with us on our [Discord](https://discord.gg/ahqWRGquEV).

+If you are an Agent Tool developer, feel free to create an issue or even a PR to add your tool to AgentStack.